hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mindwell_hardware.rst

 Before mid 2026, a new cluster will be added to the KU Leuven/UHasselt's Tier-2 infrastructure.
 In line with its predecessor :ref:`wICE <wice hardware>`, it will feature thin nodes, large memory nodes, interactive nodes and GPU nodes.
-The cluster will be operational in Q2 2026.

 Hardware details
 ----------------